Phillip Danault Game Preview: Kings vs. Kraken

 Danault Stats vs. the Kraken

-- The Kraken have given up 99 goals in total (3.2 per game), which ranks 25th in the league in goals allowed.
+- The Kraken have conceded 105 goals in total (3.2 per game), which ranks 24th in the NHL in goals allowed.

 |2023-2024 Season